Give2Peer/g2p-client-android/README.md

 - [ ] Add french translation.
 - [ ] Add spanish translation.
 - [ ] Add a new Item offline, upload later.
+- [ ] Warn the user that the app is unavailable during server maintenance.
+- [ ] Provide a means to easily send a bug report to developers.

 0.4.0